Continued Emergence of Drug Price Disclosure Legislation

-Thirteen states have now passed drug price transparency laws targeting pharmaceutical companies, and many more have introduced bills.
+Fourteen states have now passed drug price transparency laws targeting pharmaceutical companies, and many more have introduced bills.
 Currently, 28 states have proposed 51 bills to address price transparency and rising prescription drug costs.1

 The federal government is also taking action.
 Although its recently announced regulatory changes targeting hospitals and insurers do not directly affect drug manufacturers, the announcement portends greater willingness to answer the public’s call to do something about healthcare costs.
 As legislation addressing the rising cost of healthcare increases, so does the likelihood of more laws aimed at drug manufacturers.

 Let’s take a look at legislation enacted this year in Washington, Maine, Texas and Vermont.
 New laws in these states either levy substantial penalties for non-compliance or mandate more requirements compared with other price transparency laws enacted over summer.

 There are steps you can take as a drug manufacturer to avoid non-compliance.
 Start by keeping an eye on what’s happening at the legislative level, and consider taking the actions outlined in this paper, many of which we gathered from both private conversations and speaker panels at the 2019 Medicaid Drug Rebate Program Conference.